liel20946/Reccomendo/README.md

 3. **Explore and Discover:** Dive into the world of TV entertainment as you explore the recommended shows, filtered by your preferences or browsing popular and trending options.

-4. **Enjoy Your Watching Experience:** Tap on any show to access detailed information, including links to watch and trailers, ensuring a seamless viewing experience.
+4. **Enjoy Your Watching Experience:** Tap on any show to access detailed information, ensuring a seamless viewing experience.

 ### Getting Started: